Rick Springfield and Night Ranger perform at Sands Bethlehem Event Center on Aug. 19

 Simultaneously, the explosive success of his breakthrough 1981 album “Working Class Dog” was followed by “Success Hasn’t Spoiled Me Yet,” “Living in Oz,” the “Hard to Hold” soundtrack, and “Tao,” establishing him as a multi-platinum superstar.
 Despite his original and unwavering passion for music, many at the time mistook Springfield for a soap star hoping to convert daytime success to a faux and possibly fleeting music career.
 History proves that nothing could have been further from the truth.
 Springfield is content to let his music and four decades of productivity speak for itself.

 “If you pay attention to where I’ve put my time, who I really am becomes clear.”
 In addition to “General Hospital,” his other notable TV roles include a four-episode arc on “Californication,” “Hawaii Five-O,” “Drop Dead Diva,” “Hot in Cleveland,” and the 1994-1997 TV series “High Tide.”

 Never one to be confined to the recording studio where the music is born, Springfield has toured for over 30 years, hand-delivering the hits to millions of fans worldwide during his legendary, high-energy live shows.
-Hardly content walking in his own footprints for very long, fall 2013 saw Springfield reinvent himself yet again performing for the first time as a purely solo act.
-Rick Springfield’s “Stripped Down” performances offered an intimate glimpse in to the amazing life he’s experienced through music, with personal stories introducing each song in the set.
+Hardly content walking in his own footprints for very long, 2013 saw Springfield reinvent himself yet again performing for the first time as a purely solo act.
+Rick Springfield’s “stripped down” performances offered an intimate glimpse in to the amazing life he’s experienced through music, with personal stories introducing each song in the set.

 Springfield’s latest musical effort is “Rocket Science,” his 18th studio album released through Frontiers Music.
 Written largely with his longtime collaborator and former bass player Matt Bissonette, the album delivers the expertly crafted wide-ranging pop rock songs Springfield is known for.